MolBIFFM/diana/README.md

 ---

-DIANA is developed by Jens Rieser and Lucas Fein in the Molecular Bioinformatics group of Ina Koch at Goethe-University Frankfurt.
+DIANA is developed by Jens Rieser and Lucas Fein in the Molecular Bioinformatics group at Goethe-University Frankfurt under supervision of Dr. Jörg Ackermann and Prof. Dr. Ina Koch.